MurtazaAhmad/Laravel-React-Task/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

+## About ReactJS
+A JavaScript library for building user interfaces.
+React makes it painless to create interactive UIs.
+Design simple views for each state in your application, and React will efficiently update and render just the right components when your data changes.

 ## Demo Setup Instructions

 1. Get started by making changes into the .env file, by making changes to the database details